 Let's quickly look into these design management practices one by one.
 These are not quick tips and tricks, rather well-defined practices.
 Tricks can help you save time now and then, but you cannot build a platform by saving time through tricks.
 Therefore good practices are required to put in place before starting a long term project.

 1. Consolidate Briefs

-Before starting a design project, it is important for everyone to be on the same page with a similar understanding of the project requirements.
-Poor design briefs eat up a lot of time for both the end, i.e., yours and the agency.
-Now, the question arises what is a good design brief, and how to make one?
+Before starting a design project, everyone must be on the same page with a similar understanding of the project requirements.
+Poor design briefs consume a lot of time of both the end.
+You may ask, what is a good design brief, and how to make one?
 You can read this article to learn about UX/UI design briefs.
-I am sure your design agency must be having their way of getting the brief ready.
-But in case if you have hired a budget agency, sometimes, this step takes a back seat.
-In that case, you'll need to step up and make sure to incorporate this step.
+I am sure your design agency must be having their way of getting the brief.
+But in case you have hired a budget agency or have started the project hurriedly, this step gets missed.
+In that case, you'll need to take a step back and make sure to incorporate this step.

 2. Design References

 Whenever you like a design, collect it for reference.
 Slice the design between aesthetics and functionality.
 In aesthetics, identify whether you liked the UI elements of the design reference, such as typography, visual design, colors, use of space.
 In functionality, identify if you liked the navigation flow, interactions, information grouping, and architecture.
 This step will help set the design expectation and save you "n" numbers of design iterations.

 Few of the platform where you can quickly check design references in the order of their preference are: